nolleh/serialize-interceptor/ReadMe.md

 | kebabToCamel | kebab -> camel | X                                                      |                            |
 | camelTokebab | camel -> kebab | X                                                      |                            |

-⚠️ the default snakeToCamel / camelToSnake has side effect that also converting kebab, pascal.
+⚠️ The default snakeToCamel / camelToSnake has side effect that also converting kebab, pascal.
 considering it's usage, couldn't simply say the side effect is disadvantage.
-but to handle diversity of usage case, there will be soon added additional strategy that doesn't have the effect.
+But to handle diversity of usage case, there will be soon added additional strategy that doesn't have the effect.

 ## Dependencies

-nestjs
+NestJS

-> designed for nestjs interceptor.
+> Designed for NestJS interceptor.